malteprinzler/VisualFashionAttributePrediction/README.md

 For more information please refer to `notebooks/attribute_prediction.ipynb`.
 If you want to score a pretrained model on own data, please follow the QuickStart instructions below.

 ### Product Matching
 Predicting the attributes of a product based on it's image allows for matching similar products solely based on their visual appearence.
+In the following, I randomly picked some images from the web and matched them against the validation partition of the iMaterialist Fashion dataset.

 ![](MISC/matching_examples/matching_example.png)